 If your cutting is rooting and turning black, then this is typically because of a bacterial or fungal infection that has entered the cutting via the wound at the bottom where you actually made the cut.
 Often cutting turns black and mushy.

 The most common reasons for infection entering the wound are because of…

-- The water has not been changed often enough and bacteria has developed in the stagnant water and infected the cutting.
+- The water has not been changed often enough, and bacteria have developed in the stagnant water and infected the cutting.

-The reason I recommend taking a cutting as far below a node as possible is that if the end of your cutting does turn black and rot you can cut off the rotting section of cutting and still have space for roots to grow.
-However, if the entirety of the node has turned black and mushy then the cutting cannot be saved.
+The reason I recommend taking a cutting as far below a node as possible is that if the end of your cutting does turn black and rot, you can cut off the rotting section of the cutting and still have space for roots to grow.
+However, if the entirety of the node has turned black and mushy, then the cutting cannot be saved.

 You can prevent your cutting from becoming infected by sterilizing the blade before cutting, allowing it to dry slightly, and dipping it in melted candle wax to seal off the end and prevent infection from getting into the cutting before placing it in water.

 Monstera takes about 3 weeks to root in water, with small white roots visible in just a week.
 If your cutting is not growing roots, this may be cause you did not cut below a node.
 The roots can only develop from a node, and a leaf with a stem is incapable of developing roots.

 However, if you have made the cutting in the right place and the cutting is still not rooting, then the leaves can turn yellow and die as they are not able to take up the moisture or nutrients.